 - There are a couple of forms that don’t really fall under any of the above three categories:

 - Traditional Mongolian Meter

 Norton Anthology of World Literature Volume A page 813

 Tribute by dedalus to the great Chinese poet Li Po.

-With great appreciation for Judi’s many years of work on the PMO site.
+Copied with permission from Poetry Magnum Opus, with great appreciation for Judi’s many years of work on the PMO site.